Cube-Pro/Anti-Flash-White-Three-Column-Responsive-WP-Theme/README.md

 Anti-Flash White is ``` #f1f2f3; ```

-Created by Lorin Hart using underscore as a base template.
+Created by Lorin Hart using underscore ```http://underscores.me/``` as a base template.

-To use download and unzip file to the WordPress theme folder typically found at
+To use download and unzip file to the WordPress theme folder typically found at:

 ```(WordPress Install Location)/wp-content/themes```